-(a) If the extra person is neither a player nor a substitute (as determined usually by the team's roster), that person is considered an "outside agent" and must be removed.
+- (a) If the extra person is neither a player nor a substitute (as determined usually by the team's roster), that person is considered an "outside agent" and must be removed.
 That person, as an outside agent, has not committed misconduct and so no card may be displayed.
 In the special case of a player who has already been sent off and shown the red card but who returns to the field, no further action can be taken following removal other than to include full details in the match report.
-Play is restarted with a dropped ball where the ball was when play was stopped (subject to the special circumstances of Law 8).

-(b) A player who has been given permission or was ordered to leave the field to repair equipment or for medical treatment or clean-up of blood must have the referee's permission to return.
-If this player returns to the field illegally, he or she must be removed and be cautioned and shown the yellow card for entering the field of play without the referee's permission.
-The correct restart is an indirect free kick at the place where the ball was when play was stopped (subject to the special circumstances of Law 8).

-(c) If a substitute or a player who has been replaced subsequently enters the field illegally, he or she must be cautioned for unsporting behavior.
+Play is restarted with a dropped ball where the ball was when play was stopped. - (b) A player who has been given permission or was ordered to leave the field to repair equipment or for medical treatment or clean-up of blood must have the referee's permission to return.
+If this player returns to the field illegally, he or she must be removed, cautioned and shown the yellow card for entering the field of play without the referee's permission.
+The correct restart is an indirect free kick at the place where the ball was when play was stopped. - (c) If a substitute or a player who has been replaced subsequently enters the field illegally, he or she must be cautioned for unsporting behavior.
 Under rules of competition which follow Law 3, a substituted player is not permitted to take any further active part in the match, though such a person may be permitted to stay in the team's technical area.
 If the illegal entry of the substitute was part of a substitution in which a player left the field, the player who left must return to the field.
-The correct restart is an indirect free kick at the place where the ball was when play was stopped (subject to the special circumstances of Law 8).
+The correct restart is an indirect free kick at the place where the ball was when play was stopped.